 “Yankee and The Brave (ep.
 4)” – Run The Jewels

 It appears Run The Jewels are gearing up for the release of their fourth studio album as they returned in March with a new single.
 From the production to the lyricism, everything about this track is unique, yet the song is quintessential RTJ.

 Mick Jenkins has the ability to sound completely laid back on a beat while still making sure he’s concise with his lyrics.
 “Carefree” delivers a catchy hook, clever bars and a smooth instrumental.

-Future and Drake teamed up once again, this time to remind everyone that they are doing pretty well in life.
-Drake starts the song off in his usual melodic sing-rap style, mentioning his exclusive watches from Virgil Abloh, how much he has to work on the weekend, and appears to take subtle shots at Kanye West.
-The beat switch for Future’s verse takes the song in a completely different direction and fits his flow perfectly.
+Future and Drake teamed up once again, this time to remind everyone they’re doing well in life.
 This song brought the best out of the duo and left fans anticipating a potential full-length follow up to their 2015 effort What A Time To Be Alive.